mondaiarimasen/Cryo-Data-Acquisition/README.txt

                 temp on HTML page)
               * dataDisNum (# of data rows in chl temp displayed)

+  - cryo-Lab-PTH.dat
+        > text file containing all lab temperature, pressrure, and relative humidity, as measured by Arduino device in one run
+        > most recent value is stored in cryo-Environment-Data.dat

   - cryo-LS372-Temp.dat
         > text file containing temperature readings of all 8 channels of the LS372 and time of measurement, over a period of time and frequency